Docs

 Until an alarm is closed, new events for the same subject/trigger combination will not cause alarms to be created.
 Those events will simply belong to the existing alarm.

-An alarm can only be closed if the latest event is no longer a problem or a warning.
+An alarm can only be closed if the latest event is suppressed or no longer a problem or a warning.
+You can tell that this is the case when the priority is shown as an outline, rather than a filled badge.
 Once the alarm is closed, new problem/warning events will cause a new alarm to be created.
+Alarms can be set to automatically close if they do not meet the requirements to be closed right away.
+The status will be displayed in grey and our system will automatically close the alarm as soon as possible.

 Based on their status, alarms are grouped into four different buckets:

-For convenience, some status transitions can be initiated by using buttons in the overview itself.
+For convenience, all actions including status transitions can be initiated by using the button or context menu in the overview itself.

 Alarm details